 - Fully Connected layer

-The complexity of the network increases with each layer, with each being able to identify specific portions of the image.
+The complexity of the network increases with each layer with each being able to identify specific portions of the image.

 How A Neural Network System Works

+Imagine a financial trader wanting to predict as many future prices as possible.
+The input will consist of prices of a wide range of stocks and many industries.
 At the Hidden Layer stage, different correlations and trends will be discovered and sent forward.

-Extrapolating the above example on a much grander level, NN system can be used to solve the unique needs of the following applications:
+Nerual network systems can be used to solve the unique needs of the following applications:

 - Quality control in the manufacturing processes.